 And that’s just a tiny, tiny sliver of the patterns that might be uncovered by the model.
 The model can make predictions for multiple combinations of channels at multiple levels of spending.

-Machine learning models require large amounts of historical data in order for the model to train itself correctly — at least 18 months, in the case of our Marketing Mix Modeling dashboard.
+Machine learning models require large amounts of historical data in order for the model to train itself correctly — at least 18 months, in the case of our Marketing & Media Mix Modeling dashboard.

 Alight will regularly incorporate a client’s most recent media data into the model.
 Generally speaking, updates occur every two weeks.